feagi/feagi-mobile-app/README.md

 ## 🏞️ Overview

-Your objective is to build a simple React Native phone app that can display a FEAGI instance in the Brain Visualizer via iframe.
+Your objective is to build a simple React Native phone app that can display the Brain Visualizer with an active FEAGI instance.

 It should be able to transmit phone-specific inputs to the FEAGI instance, such as webcam feed and accelerometer.